patricklafrance/wmfnext-shell/README.md

 This shell doesn't offer any build-in feature to handle data and state management.
 Why?

-💡 It's time for our 4th take!
-Data and state should never be shared between parts of the federated application.
+💡 It's our 4th take!
+Data and state should never be shared between parts of a federated application.
+Even if 2 parts needs the same data or the same state values, they should load, store and manage those independently.

+The event bus can used to help with synchronization but it should never be coupled.

 ### Develop a module in isolation